John E. Burke PTO Bylaws Effective September 2019-2020

 A budget will be determined by the incoming President and the Treasurer after PTO elections prior to the August meeting to be approved at the August Board meeting.
 All expenditures within the realm of the budget are authorized expenditures.

-All funding requests must be approved by the Board (unless otherwise stipulated in the By-Laws).
-All funding requests shall be submitted to the Board in writing prior to a board meeting.
+All funding requests that do not fall within the parameters of the written budget must be approved by the Board (unless otherwise stipulated in the By-Laws).
+Funding requests made by any member (parent/guardian, staff, school principle) shall be submitted to the President or Vice President prior to a board meeting.
+The request will then be brought forth by the President or Vice President at the next general meeting.
 The board can request to meet privately on any requests that cannot wait, but this should be the exception (refer to Emergency Board Meeting).

 If a check is needed to purchase items, the PTO Board shall vote on an estimate of the actual bill, provide that amount to the purchaser and put the name of the company on the check.
 No blank checks shall be issued to anyone.
 The Treasurer shall disburse funds as directed by the Board.